California Electrocution Accident Lawyers

 A defective electrical system in a car could injure the driver or even cause secondary accidents by causing the car to crash.
 Manufacturers must pay for the injuries caused by their defective products.

-Wrongful Death Claims in Electrocution Cases
+Wrongful Death Claims In Electrocution Cases

 The sad reality is that not all victims are able to survive their electrical injuries.
 When a victim is electrocuted, surviving family members (or legal heirs) have the right to file a wrongful death claim against the defendant who caused the death.
 Filing such a claim can be an incredibly difficult process.
 The survivors must relive memories of their loved ones in court, with an opposing attorney asking hostile questions.